averoli/averoli/README.md

 - 👋 Hi, I’m Olga
-- 🌱 I’m currently learning React native
+- 🌱 I’m currently learning Webpack, TypeScript and Jest.
-- 💞️ I’m looking for a front-end developer position in Madrid/Valencia/Barcelone.
+- 💞️ I’m looking for a front-end developer position in Paris.
 Remote job are highly welcome.
 - 📫 How to reach me the.olga.afanasenko@gmail.com

 <!---